neondatabase/website/content/docs/community/contribution-guide.md

 ### Voice

-The voice in the documentation strives to be conversational but brief, and friendly but succinct.
+The voice in the documentation strives to be conversational but brief, friendly but succinct.

 ### Language